Dubuque man given 15-year prison term for stealing from girlfriend's elderly mother

-A Dubuque man was sentenced this week to 15 years in prison after having been convicted by a jury of stealing more than $3,000 from his girlfriend’s elderly mother.
+A Dubuque man was sentenced last week to 15 years in prison after having been convicted by a jury of stealing more than $3,000 from his girlfriend’s elderly mother.

 John C. Kraus, 56, of 620 1/2 South Grandview Ave., was sentenced Monday in Iowa District Court for Dubuque County as a habitual offender due to previous theft convictions.